Billionaires for Bush: Bush 2004

 At a March 2004 fundraiser on Long Island attended by President Bush, Billionaires for Bush came to show their "support", with men dressed in tuxedos with top hats and women in evening gowns and long gloves.
 The group's laminated posters featured such slogans as "Leave No Billionaire Behind" and "Corporations Are People Too".

 Their largest events to date took place as part of the 2004 Republican National Convention protest activity.
 A separate group, however, continued on in the plague-on-both-your-houses style as "Billionaires For Bush Or Kerry".

 A "Million Billionaires March" on July 27, 2004, in conjunction with the 2004 Democratic National Convention in Boston, Massachusetts, attracted 150 marchers who presented a faux check made out for the amount of "whatever it takes" to the local offices of the Republican Party, as part of an effort to "defeat" Kerry.

 Lawsuits filed against the New York City Police Department after the 2004 Republican Convention uncovered the fact that Billionaires for Bush had been among groups infiltrated by the NYPD by its undercover officers gathering intelligence in advance of the convention.

 2005 and beyond

 The group remained active after 2004, but was less prominent.
 It used its established meme to raise awareness to a myriad of economic issues including Social Security privatization, the Iraq War, the Estate Tax and gentrification.

 The group was led by a triumvirate of co-chairs Elissa Jiji, Marco Ceglie, and Melody Bates.

+The group has inspired a similar street theater organization, Trillionaires for Trump, to become active in spring 2025.
+In their Meta social media accounts, Trillionaires for Trump claim to be a continuation of the Billiionaires for Bush group.

 Attire

-Members typically dressed in stereotypically wealthy attire, such as tuxedos and top hats or evening gowns and pearls and adopt names like "Mo Bludfer Oyle" (more blood for oil, a reference to the Iraq war) and "Phil T. Rich" (filthy rich).
+Members typically dressed in stereotypical wealthy attire, such as tuxedos and top hats or evening gowns and pearls and adopt names like "Mo Bludfer Oyle" (more blood for oil, a reference to the Iraq war) and "Phil T. Rich" (filthy rich).

 Members also dressed in less stereotypical attire to perform more subtle pranks, as described in the Forbes example, above.